 Harm

-There are three kinds of harm under section 66 of our Act which can be considered when deciding whether someone’s privacy has been interfered with:
+There are three kinds of harm under section 69 of the Privacy Act which can be considered when deciding whether someone’s privacy has been interfered with:

 1. Specific damage – this could be financial loss, but could also include other forms of damage, such as loss of employment or physical injury;